iomete/iom-docs/docs/iomete-spark-job/query-scheduler-job.md

 ___

-**iomete** provides **Query Scheduler Job** to run your queries over warehouse.
+**IOMETE** provides **Query Scheduler Job** to run your queries over warehouse.
 You can run your queries on schedule time or manually.
 To enable job follow the next steps:

 ### Installation